open-esq/regulationcrowdfunding/corporate_form.md

 (5) Prohibits or restricts the transfer of the restricted securities to, or the ownership of restricted securities by, designated persons or classes of persons or groups of persons, and such designation is not manifestly unreasonable.

-(d) Any restriction on the transfer or the registration of transfer of the securities of a corporation, or on the amount of securities of a corporation that may be owned by a person or group of persons, for any of the following purposes shall be conclusively presumed to be for a reasonable purpose:
+(d) Any restriction on the transfer or the registration of transfer of the securities of a corporation, or on the amount of securities of a corporation that may be owned by a person or group of persons, *for any of the following purposes shall be conclusively presumed to be for a reasonable purpose*:

 (1) Maintaining any local, state, federal or foreign tax advantage to the corporation or its stockholders, including without limitation: